Sports on TV for October 15-16 - WTOP News

 |TBA

-FS1 — N.L Divisional Series: Atlanta at Philadelphia, Game 5 (If Necessary)
+FS1 — N.L Divisional Series: Philadelphia at Atlanta, Game 5 (If Necessary)

 |TBA

-FS1 — N.L Divisional Series: LA Dodgers at San Diego, Game 5 (If Necessary)
+FS1 — N.L Divisional Series: San Diego at LA Dodgers, Game 5 (If Necessary)

 |TBA